asharmincs/image-processing-cnn-demo/README.md

 # image-processing-cnn-demo
 A beginner-friendly image processing and deep learning project using Python and TensorFlow.
-The project demonstrates image preprocessing, CNN model building, training, prediction, and model saving using a simple uploaded image.
+This project demonstrates image preprocessing, CNN model building, training, prediction, and model saving using a simple uploaded image.
 Designed for learning and experimentation.

-# topics
+# Topics
-image-processing
-deep-learning
-computer-vision
-cnn
-tensorflow
-keras
-python
-machine-learning
-beginner-project
+image-processing, deep-learning, computer-vision, cnn, tensorflow, keras, python, machine-learning, beginner-project

 # Project Structure
 image-processing-cnn-demo/